-Set on the southern shore of the loch, RSPB Loch Leven nature reserve offers a great day out for families, nature lovers and birdwatchers alike.
+Set on the southern shore of the loch, RSPB Loch Leven nature reserve offers a great day out for families, nature lovers and wildlife watchers alike.

 Formerly known as Vane Farm, we bought this reserve in 1967 as a centre for environmental education and it is still a fantastic place for children to explore and discover nature today.

 Climb the trail through the woodland to the top of Vane Hill for a spectacular view over the Kinross-shire hills and countryside, or meander down to the wetland trail where our three hides allow you to get really close to nature.

 In the summer, you could see ospreys on the loch, and in the winter, thousands of pink-footed geese, swans and ducks make the reserve their home.

 Our café serves delicious, local and ethical food all year-round, all with a fantastic view over Loch Leven itself.

 RSPB Loch Leven visitor centre is open from 10 am to 5 pm daily (to 4 pm from Christmas Eve until New Year).
 Closed on Christmas Day, Boxing Day, New Year’s Day and 2 January.
 The trails and hides are open 24 hours a day throughout the year.
 The café takes hot food orders until 3 pm, and serves refreshments, snacks and cakes until 4 pm.

 Entry is free for RSPB members.
 Non-members: adults £5, children £1, concessions £3 and family £10.

 If you are new to birdwatching...

 Birds are easy to see all year-round, but you can hire a pair of binoculars from reception to help you get a closer look.
 Our friendly staff and volunteers can assist with wildlife identification, provide help and answer questions.